 However, only a draft outline has been released.
 The Senators will continue working on the formal bill.
 They want comments from stakeholders, social and criminal justice advocates, industry stakeholders, health officials, cops, members of Congress, federal officials, state and local officials.

 Reflecting on Changing Federal Cannabis Laws

-“This is the first time that the leadership of the upper chamber has championed a bill to end federal cannabis prohibition, and the fact that it is being done in such a thoughtful and proactive manner engages stakeholders and includes robust social justice, and regulatory language is revolutionary,” said Aaron Smith, co-founder, and chief executive officer of the National Cannabis Industry Association.
+“This is the first time that the leadership of the upper chamber has championed a bill to end federal cannabis prohibition.
+The fact that it is being done in such a thoughtful and proactive manner engages stakeholders and includes robust social justice, and regulatory language is revolutionary,” said Aaron Smith, co-founder, and chief executive officer of the National Cannabis Industry Association.

-Booker noted he would oppose any consideration of incremental measures that would provide safe harbor for financial institutions like the SAFE Banking Act, which many are promoting It passed the House of Representatives in time for 4/20 but social justice advocates are unhappy that it does nothing to address criminal justice issues.
+Booker noted he would oppose any consideration of incremental measures that would provide safe harbor for financial institutions.
+That includes the SAFE Banking Act, which many are promoting.
+It passed the House of Representatives in time for 4/20.
+But social justice advocates are unhappy it does nothing to address criminal justice issues.

 “We absolutely share Senator Booker’s desire to enact comprehensive reform as soon as possible,” Smith said.

 “The days of federal prohibition are numbered,” said NORML Executive Director Erik Altieri.
-“It is time for legislators to comport federal law with the laws of the growing number of states that have legalized the plant.”
+“It is time for legislators to comport federal law with the laws of the growing number of states that have legalized.”

-President Joe Biden, a long-time supporter of cannabis prohibition, doesn’t support their effort which will make it especially difficult to pass.
+President Joe Biden, a long-time supporter of cannabis prohibition, doesn’t support their effort, making it difficult to pass.